mendix/docs-site-test/content/en/docs/refguide7/desktop-modeler/application-logic/microflows/microflow.md

 ### 4.1 Return type

 The return type defines what information the microflow returns.
 The caller of the microflow will get a result of this type.
-See [Data Types](data-types) for the possible return types.
+See [Data Types](/refguide7/data-types/) for the possible return types.

-{{% alert type="info" %}}
+{{% alert color="info" %}}

 A microflow could return whether or not the committing of an object should continue.
 In this case, a Boolean would be the return type of the microflow.